-- (a) Determine the order of finishing of competitors. - (b) Report any breach or infringement of rules to the Chief Judge or Area/Sectional Referee or Event Director. - (c) Be positioned on either side of the finish line away from the finishing poles to ensure the best-uninterrupted view of the finish of the event. - Refer to ILS judging aids (e.g. video) if necessary, to determine a finish. - If there is a variance, a majority decision is taken under the supervision of the Referee or the Chief Judge. - Note the results and advise the Chief Judge or Chief Referee. - (d) Where possible and when results have been determined, authorise the issue of placing indicators to competitors. - (e) Assist in the setting up of the courses for events.
+- A. Determine the order of finishing of competitors. - B. Report any breach or infringement of rules to the Chief Judge or Area/Sectional Referee or Event Director. - C. Be positioned on either side of the finish line away from the finishing poles to ensure the best-uninterrupted view of the finish of the event. - D. Refer to ILS judging aids (e.g., video) if necessary, to determine a finish. - E. If there is a variance, a majority decision is taken under the supervision of the Referee or the Chief Judge. - F. Note the results and advise the Chief Judge or Chief Referee. - G. Where possible and when results have been determined, authorise the issue of placing indicators to competitors. - H. Assist in the setting up of the courses for events.

-2.4.15.4 Lane Judge (IRBs)
+4.17 Lane Judge (IRB)

-The Lane Judges (IRBs) shall:
+The Lane Judge (IRB) shall:

-- (a) Be a Judge of fact in relation to the observation of the conduct of an event. - (b) Preferably be appointed in pairs and positioned at each lane for each event. - (c) From their designated beach position observe the complete operation of the crew and ensure that the crew, throughout the event, comply with the general conditions and procedures, particularly with regard to start and finish of events. - (d) At the finish of each event, check the IRB and Motors etc. as required. - (e) Ensure that a member of the crew is present whilst checking the IRB at the conclusion of an event and, where an anomaly is observed, draw it to the attention of another judge and a member of the crew before it is rectified.
-This will avoid any misunderstanding between the Lane Judges and the competitors. - (f) Observe any aggressive driving when the crew "hits the beach' with such force the Driver cannot control their exit from the IRB and causes the Driver to stumble and fall. - (g) Observe competitors to determine whether immediately prior to exiting the IRB the Driver is seated on the pontoon with both feet on the floor of the IRB prior to swinging their legs outside the IRB to exit. - (h) Be responsible to the Area/Sectional Referee and Chief Judge.
+- A. Be a Judge of fact in relation to the observation of the conduct of an event. - B. Preferably be appointed in pairs and positioned at each lane for each event. - C. From their designated beach position observe the complete operation of the crew and ensure that the crew, throughout the event, comply with the general conditions and procedures, particularly with regard to start and finish of events. - D. At the finish of each event, check the IRB and Motors etc. as required. - E. Ensure that a member of the crew is present whilst checking the IRB at the conclusion of an event and, where an anomaly is observed, draw it to the attention of another judge and a member of the crew before it is rectified.
+This will avoid any misunderstanding between the Lane Judges and the competitors. - F. Observe any aggressive driving when the crew "hits the beach' with such force the Driver cannot control their exit from the IRB and causes the Driver to stumble and fall. - G. Observe competitors to determine whether immediately prior to exiting the IRB the Driver is seated on the pontoon with both feet on the floor of the IRB prior to swinging their legs outside the IRB to exit. - H. Be responsible to the Area/Sectional Referee and Chief Judge.
 Note: Teams should not be penalised until the infringement is reported to the Chief Referee.

-2.4.15.5 Lane Judges (Pool Rescue)
+4.18 Lane Judge (Pool)

-The Lane Judges (Pool Rescue) shall:
+The Lane Judge (Pool) shall:

-- (a) Be a Judge of fact in relation to the observation of the conduct of an event in the particular lane(s) they are allocated. - (b) They shall report any breach or infringement of the rules to the Chief Judge, or Area/Sectional Referee or Event Director.
+- A. Be a Judge of fact in relation to the observation of the conduct of an event in the particular lane(s) they are allocated. - B. They shall report any breach or infringement of the rules to the Chief Judge, or Area/Sectional Referee or Event Director.